-Report of the Sharia Supervisory Board on the activities of Ithmaar Bank B.S.C. (c) and subsidiaries for the Financial Year from 1 January 2021 until 31 December 2021, corresponding to the Year from 17 Jumada AI-Ula 1442 H until 27 Jumada AI-Ula 1443 H.
+Report of the Sharia Supervisory Board on the activities of Ithmaar Bank B.S.C. (c) and subsidiaries for the Financial from 1 January 2022 until 31 December 2022, corresponding to the Year from 28 Jumada Al-Ula 1443 H until 7 Jumada Al-Akhirah 1444 H.

-d.
+- b.
+Mudaraba profit and loss distribution reserve is in compliance with the principles and provisions of Islamic Sharia - c.
+Gains made from sources prohibited by Sharia were identified and transferred to the Charity Fund. - d.
 Zakat is calculated in accordance to Sharia Standard on Zakat issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
 Ithmaar Bank's accounts are consolidated under Ithmaar Holding.
-Thus, Zakat calculation will be included in the consolidated Financial Statements of Ithmaar Holding.
+Thus, Zakat calculation will be included in the consolidated Financial Statements of Ithmaar Holding. - e.

-e.
 Income and expenses and gains made from sources prohibited by Sharia is disclosed in Ithmaar Holding's financial statements, as the Bank's accounts are consolidated under Ithmaar Holding.